-This section outlines roles and responsibilities specific to the Compliance Plan.
-Figure 1 provides an organizational chart of Energy Division and SCE team members responsible for implementing the Compliance Plan and their relationship to other staff working on the project.
-The organization chart also establishes proposed paths of communication between team members and through a clear chain of command.
+This section outlines roles and responsibilities specific for the project.
+Figure 1, presented at the end of Section 2.1.1, provides an organizational chart of Energy Division and SCE team members responsible for implementing the Compliance Plan and their relationship to other staff working on the project.
+The organizational chart also establishes proposed paths of communication between team members and through a clear chain of command.
+A project contact list is included as Attachment A. The contact list includes the email addresses and telephone numbers for the SCE and Energy Division monitors, Project Managers (PMs), supervisory staff, and other members of the project team, and their roles.
+The contact list will be periodically updated, as needed, and redistributed to the project team.